Science: Data-Driven Discovery

 Please note that we do not accept unsolicited grant proposals.
 Because of our tightly-defined grantmaking strategies, many worthwhile projects fall outside the scope of our funding priorities.
 However, if you have thoughts or inquiries related to our work that you would like to share, you may send us a brief, ~100-word email.
 Please understand that due to the volume of inquiries we receive, we are only able to commit to reviewing those inquiries that adhere to the ~100-word guideline.

-Effectively harnessing these large and complex scientific datasets requires fundamentally different techniques, better tools, and a new data-driven practice.
-These techniques are being developed by an emerging, interdisciplinary type of research called data science.
+Effectively harnessing these large and complex scientific datasets requires fundamentally different techniques, better tools and a new data-driven practice.
+These techniques are being developed by data-driven researchers and research software engineers through the interdisciplinary research of data science.

-While the research community recognizes the need for these skills, there is a critical shortage of practitioners.
+While the research community recognizes the need for new and enhanced skills, there has been a critical shortage of practitioners.
 Science may be data-rich, but will remain discovery-poor without the institutional commitment, people-power and technology needed to mine data and reveal hidden breakthroughs.

 Institutions: Data-Science Environments